jaantollander/masters-thesis/content/20_background.md

 - 8 OSSs with 3 OSTs on each server with 704 x 10 TB SAS HDD

 The total storage capacity of the file system is 4.8 PBs.
+Part of the total capacity of storage disks is reserved for redundancy.

 ```